Kallannn/DEVinHouse-projeto-3/README.md

 ###### userId : the ID of the user you want to get the financial data from (replace :userId in the URL with the user id)
 <br /><br />

+## Known Issues
+Due to the lack of time specification in the YYYY-MM-DD date format, the time will be considered 00:00.
+This will cause the date January 1st to be considered part of the previous year. <br /><br />
+Devido a falta de especificação de horário do formato YYYY-MM-DD, o horário será considerado como 00:00.
+Isso fará a data 1 de Janeiro ser considerada pertencente ao ano anterior.